kddubey/blog/README.md

 # My blog

-This is mostly a home for simulations for my questions and answers on [stats.stackexchange.com](https://stats.stackexchange.com/users/337906/) and [stackoverflow.com](https://stackoverflow.com/users/18758987/).
+Mostly simulations for some questions and answers on [stats.stackexchange.com](https://stats.stackexchange.com/users/337906/) and [stackoverflow.com](https://stackoverflow.com/users/18758987/).